advexp/component-advexp.settings-new/README.md

 ####Details

-Create cross-platform settings and make them accessible in your iOS or Android application.
+Create cross-platform settings and make them accessible in your iOS or Android application natively.

 - **iOS**: Storing settings in a normal form using *NSUserDefaults*
 - **iOS**: Storing settings in an encrypted form using Keychain
 - **Android**: Using *SharedPreferences* to store settings in a normal form
 - **Android**: Using KeyStore to save confidential settings in an encrypted form
-- Saving settings as dynamic parameters
+- Storing settings as dynamic parameters (*name* - *value* pairs)
 - Using user storage for settings
 - Using any build-in or user-defined types which can be saved as a setting
 - **iOS**: Ability to link settings from Advexp.Settings with settings from the Settings App